The Ultraproducts of Quasirandom Groups: Quasirandom Finite Simple Groups have Nice Covering Properties

-For any finite quasisimple group of Lie type of rank $n$ containing $A_n$ as permutation matrices, let $P$ be the matrix corresponding to $\s$.
-Then $\ell_J(P)$ will be roughly $\geq\frac{n-\frac{n}{p}}{n}=\frac{p-1}{p}>\frac{1}{2}$.
 So this element will have covering number $K_0$ in $G$.
-It clearly has order $pq$, and all of its power coprime to $pq$ will also have the same covering number.
-So $G$ has the covering property $(K_0,p-1)$ and thus the covering property $(K_0,m)$. \end{proof}
+It clearly has order $pq$, and all of its powers coprime to $pq$ will also have the same covering number.
+So $G$ has the covering property $(K_0,p-1)$. \end{proof}

-\begin{cor} For any $m<\infty$, all finite special linear groups of rank $n$ for large enough $n$ will have the covering property $(K_0,m)$.
+\begin{cor} For any $m<\infty$, all finite special linear groups of rank $r$ for large enough $r$ will have the covering property $(K_0,m)$.
 Here $K_0$ is the absolute constant in Proposition~\ref{sl}. \end{cor}